 An episode of CSI: New York had a victim who was killed because he tried to kill a cockroach in front of a rather unbalanced Friend to Bugs.
 The cockroach was a Madagascar hissing cockroach with precious stones on it that had escaped from its owner, but the scene also took place in a restaurant, so the chef had good reason to want any bug dead.

 In "In the Blood," Fisk is on a date with Vanessa, when Anatoly Ranskahov, one of the Russian brothers seeking to form a partnership with Fisk, crashes the date.
 Fisk takes Vanessa home and apologizes for the fiasco.
 Then he goes and beats Anatoly senseless before destroying his head with a car door for this slight.
-Fisk follows this up by targeting all of the Russians' operations and blowing up all of their hideouts, killing everyone who worked for Anatoly and his brother Vladimir, and having the corrupt cops in his pocket go in to shoot the survivors.
+Fisk follows this up by targeting all of the Russians' operations and blowing up all of their hideouts, killing almost everyone who worked for Anatoly and his brother Vladimir, and having the corrupt cops in his pocket go in to shoot the survivors.
 Fisk already was having problems getting the Russians to be reliable and loyal, but this attack all came back to his interrupted date.

-Fisk continues to do this at several points in the series.
-For example, he kills Ben Urich for the mere sin of having to spoken to Fisk's mother.
+Fisk kills Ben Urich for the mere sin of (being tricked by Karen Page into) speaking to Fisk's mother.